rmzetti/hover-exec/READMORE.md

 # Hover-exec READMORE

 This is the READMORE for VS Code extension *hover-exec*.
-Tldr? ..check [the README](README.md) instead.
-The two files use the same structure and basic content, this one just goes into more detail.

 Once the extension is installed, the README, the READMORE and the test files are best viewed in the editor.

-To help with this, *hover-exec* provides a command to open the README in the editor:

-- After the extension has been installed, type *ctrl+shift+p* to open the commands, then type *h*, and you will see the command *open the hover-exec README*.
-- Click the command to open this README in the editor.

-From inside the editor the following 'one-liners' are available - hover over the command, then click the file name to open the file in the editor.
+Type or copy one of the following in any instance of the editor - then hover to see the path, or exec by clicking the bottom line of the hover message to open the file as a new tab in the editor.

-`edit %h/README` //%h is a hover-exec command line variable giving the extension path \
+`edit %h/README` //opens the README in the vscode editor \
-`edit %h/READMORE` //extended README \
+`edit %h/READMORE` //the README but with more detail \
 `edit %h/test/basic_tests` //basic tests \
 `edit %h/test/misc_tests` //benchmark tests and REPLs

-- NB.
-Each of the above commands (highlighted in preview) must be surrounded by single backtick.
-The 'edit' one-liner does not have to start in column 1.
+Notes:
+1. If you're viewing in preview, the one-liner commands above are surrounded by a single backtick.
-- In the above, %h is a hover-exec command variable giving the extension path.
+2. In the above, %h is a hover-exec command line variable giving the extension path `edit %e#what settings`

-`js vscode.commands.executeCommand("markdown.showPreview", vscode.Uri.file('%e'))` //one-liner to show the preview for the current file.

-Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.
-Note that any changes made to these files will be reverted if *hover-exec* is updated, so save the file locally if you want to keep changes.
+3. Using *hover-exec* in the vscode editor on these files allows live testing, and comparison with the 'test outputs' provided.
+4. Any changes made to these files will be reverted if *hover-exec* is updated, so save the file locally if you want to keep changes.

 ## Contents
 - [Hover-exec READMORE](#hover-exec-readmore)